hkotek/hkotek.com/_posts/2023-11-17-text-to-images-models-ethics.md

 &nbsp;

 &nbsp;
-&nbsp;

 [^1]: Caveat! it seems that DallE-3, which was published after I wrote my post, and which is supported by GPT-4 under the hood to do some language processing, does better than the diffusion models I focused on.
 That's an interesting avenue for further exploration, but I'll leave that for a future post.
 [^2]: For example, you might convince yourself that "the doctor" there is Peter Capaldi, and you might have thoughts about who "Jane" is.
 I'm sure you'll have thoughts about who "Mary" is!
 [^3]: Hadas Kotek, Rikker Dockum, and David Q. Sun.
 2023.
 [Gender bias and stereotypes in Large Language Models](https://arxiv.org/abs/2308.14921).
 In ACM Collective Intelligence.
-[^4]: No offense to dorks anywhere, but the women are just prettier than the men.
-I'm sorry, but I don't make the rules.